We have office locations in Arvada, Broomfield, Colorado Springs, Ft. Collins, Lakewood and Denver

-The whole world probably seems like it’s gone digital in the last decade or so — and the odds are good that there’s a lot of your life contained inside some digital files as well.
+The whole world probably seems like it has gone digital in the last decade or so — and the odds are good that there’s a lot of your life contained inside some digital files as well.

 However, many people forget to include digital planning when they do their estate planning.
 Without a proper plan, your heirs and executor could be stuck with just a password away from the access they need to everything from your bank accounts to personal photos.